 The apartment is sunny, very spacious, very quiet, and fully renovated.
 It has 7 rooms in all, a private back porch, a shared brick patio in the yard with cushioned patio furniture and table, a basement, and two parking spots – one in a garage, and the other in the rear part of the driveway.
 The driveway spot is not blocked by anybody — you can get in and out of it whenever you want.

 Here are over 60 photos.
-It’s showing as a slideshow, but just click the photo and it will bring up a page where you can click on them one at a time.
+It’s showing as a slideshow, but just click the current photo showing in the slideshow, and it will bring up a page where you can click on them one at a time.
 You don’t need to view them all.
 I simply included more for those who want to view more:

 The house is located on a quiet side road with a lot of trees on it in a nice neighborhood on a hill.
 A one minute walk to the top of the hill gives you a nice view of the Boston skyline, which you’ll also see when you drive down the road.